Elliptic arithmetic notes / 06

 }

+In this sketch, p256_jac_add_complete denotes a complete addition primitive, or an addition primitive whose exceptional cases have been discharged by an invariant proof.
+A correctness-test implementation that only provides public scalar multiplication with mixed addition does not automatically provide this production secret-scalar ladder.
 This is a constant-operation-count pattern, not automatically a complete implementation.
-The proof must still show that ec_add is valid for the pair (r0,r1) in every iteration, or replace it with complete formulas for the chosen curve model.
+The proof must still show that p256_jac_add_complete is actually complete for the states reached by the loop, or replace it with a formula whose exceptional cases are discharged by an explicit invariant.
 Montgomery curves such as Curve25519 have their own x-coordinate ladder formulas; those are not the same as generic short-Weierstrass Jacobian addition.

 Fixed-window multiplication